campisano/terraform_oci_module/README.md

 click on add apikey
-download private key to ~/.oci/my-api-key.pem click on create save the config file snippet content in ~/oci/config sobstituting the key_file value with ~/.oci/my-api-key.pem
+download private key to ~/.oci/my-api-key.pem click on create save the config file snippet content in ~/.oci/config sobstituting the key_file value with ~/.oci/my-api-key.pem
 ```

+* Configure the tenancy_ocid variable in the var.json file with the value saved in the ~/.oci/config file.

-* An SSH Key Pair to have access to the Virtual Machines.
+* An SSH Key Pair to have access to the VPS.
 To create a new keypair, do the following:

 ```
 ssh-keygen -q -t rsa -b 2048 -N '' -f ~/.ssh/oci-keypair